Croat–Bosniak War: Reconciliation

 In January 1994, the Croat National Council was established in Sarajevo, with a plan for Bosniak-Croat reconciliation and cooperation.

 In April 2010, Croatia's president Ivo Josipović made an official visit to Bosnia and Herzegovina during which he expressed a "deep regret" for Croatia's contribution in the "suffering of people and division" that still exists in the Bosnia and Herzegovina.
 Josipović alongside Islamic and Catholic religious leaders paid tribute to victims in Ahmići and Križančevo selo.
 He was highly criticized domestically and was accused by Jadranka Kosor, the Croatian Prime Minister and HDZ member, of breaching the Croatian constitution and damaging the reputation of the state.

+On 13 November 1993, a soldier of the Army of the Republic of Bosnia and Herzegovina, Miralem Čengić from Visoko, killed the guardian fra Nikica Miličević and the vicar fra Leon Migić at the Franciscan Monastery of the Holy Spirit in Fojnica; he was later identified, prosecuted and sentenced to 12 years in prison.
+On the 17th anniversary of the crime, a group of citizens from Visoko, encouraged by representatives of the non-governmental sector, organized a visit to the Franciscans in Fojnica, while the initiative was launched by journalists Mato Kozina and Midhat Hajdarević, film director Vlatko Filipović and fra Ivan Nujić.
+During the visit, condolences and an apology were expressed and the need for responsibility among political and religious officials was emphasized, while the event was presented as an act of remembrance and a contribution to improving relations between Visoko, Fojnica and the wider community in Bosnia and Herzegovina.

 In popular culture

-Croatian military-horror film The Living and the Dead is set amidst Croat–Bosniak War.
+The Croatian military-horror film The Living and the Dead is set amidst the Croat–Bosniak War.